Sara Underwood Bursts Out Of Plunging Swimsuit

 Former Playboy Playmate of the Year Sara Underwood constantly has her Instagram followers drooling with the sizzling snaps she posts of herself in skimpy outfits.
-Underwood works with the online retailer Fashion Nova and lends her bombshell physique to the brand as one of their #NovaBabes, an influencer who rocks their pieces on social media.
+Underwood works with the online retailer Fashion Nova and lends her bombshell physique to the brand as one of its #NovaBabes, an influencer who rocks the brand’s pieces on social media.

-Underwood has posed in everything from crop tops and miniskirts to lingerie from Fashion Nova.
+Underwood has posed in everything from crop tops to miniskirts to lingerie.
 Recently, she shared a sexy shot of herself in one of the brand’s swimsuits.
 For the particular shot, Underwood rocked a one-piece rather than a bikini, but the cut of the swimsuit exposed nearly as much skin as a bikini would have.

-In the snap, Underwood stood in a breathtaking body of water that came up to her ankles, with her incredible body on full display.
-The olive green one-piece swimsuit she wore had cut-outs on the sides that revealed a hint of skin, and were cut high on her hips to elongate her curvy legs.
+In the snap, Underwood stood in a breath-taking body of water, which came up to her ankles, with her incredible body on full display.
+The olive-green one-piece swimsuit she wore had cut-outs on the sides, which revealed a hint of skin, and were cut high on her hips to elongate her curvy legs.
 The most sizzling component of the suit, however, was the plunging neckline.
 Underwood’s ample assets were barely contained by the swimsuit, which covered the bare minimum before plunging down deep in the middle and revealing a ton of her curves.

 Underwood’s hair was down in tousled blonde waves, and she accessorized with a straw hat to complete the look.
 She included the name of the swimsuit in the caption of her post to ensure any eager fans could purchase their own suit if they loved the look.